Ahmad-Khalid97/ArithmeticFormatter/ProbabilityCalculator/README.md

 A hat will always be created with at least one ball.
 The arguments passed into the hat object upon creation is converted to a `contents` instance variable. `contents` is a list of strings containing one item for each ball in the hat.
 Each item in the list is a color name representing a single ball of that color.
 For example, if the hat is `{"red": 2, "blue": 1}`, `contents` will be `["red", "red", "blue"]`.

 The `Hat` class contains a `draw` method that accepts an argument indicating the number of balls to draw from the hat.
-This method shall remove balls at random from `contents` and return those balls as a list of strings.
-The balls will not go back into the hat during the draw, similar to an urn experiment without replacement.
+This method removes balls at random from `contents` and return those balls as a list of strings.
+The balls will not go back into the hat during the draw.
 If the number of balls to draw exceeds the available quantity, all the balls are returned.

 Next, an `experiment` function in `prob_calculator.py` (not inside the `Hat` class) is created.
 This function accepts the following arguments:
 * `hat`: A hat object containing balls that shall be copied inside the function.